 So our theme this morning is the desert.. the testing ground.. for Israel forty years of it, and for Jesus, who was about to stand the world on its head forevermore.
-We shall see that this desert is a familiar place for us humans, but we shall also see that this desert, for all its desolation, despair, and danger, is the doorway into our salvation.
+We shall see that this desert is a familiar place for us humans, but we shall also see that this desert, for all its desolation, despair, and danger, is the doorway to our salvation.
 For without anxiety and despair, there can be no regeneration, and without regeneration there can be no New Jerusalem.

 Let's get on to the story.
 It is another of those deceptive little ten verse sleepers buried all over the Gospels.
 What a fascinating habit of those writers, telling the biggest news in the smallest space!
 It appears in Matthew, which we read today, is virtually the same in Luke, but in Mark, the whole episode is summarized in an amazing two verses!

-You get the sense that he assumed we knew the story already, and he was on to other things.
-It says: "At once the Spirit sent him out into the desert, and he was in the desert forty days, being tempted by Satan.
+"At once the Spirit sent him out into the desert, and he was in the desert forty days, being tempted by Satan.
 He was with the wild animals, and angels attended him."

 Wild animals.
-He is the only one to mention this.
-We will return to it, when we talk about correspondences.
+Mark is the only one to mention this.
+We will return to these wild animals, when we talk about correspondences.

 The story is simple.
 First, it is linked with the baptism of Jesus by John the Baptist.
-In fact, we will find that the two events must be considered together if we are to grasp the spiritual message here.
-Second, Jesus didn't just happen to wander out into the desert - he was sent, by the "Spirit of God" which had only recently descended on him at his baptism - he was sent by the Spirit to be tempted.
+Second, Jesus didn't just happen to wander out into the desert - he was sent, by the "Spirit of God" which had only recently descended on Him at His baptism - he was sent by the Spirit to be tempted.
 Third, there were three great temptations he had to face: (1) "If you are the Son of God, tell these stones to become bread."
-Jesus answered from the Word, "It is written: 'Man does not live by bread alone.""
 (2) "If you are the Son of God, throw yourself down."
-Jesus, again quoting the Word, "It says: 'Do not put the Lord your God to the test.""
 (3) "All this will I give you, if you will bow down and worship me."
-Jesus, answering from the Word again, said "It is written, 'Worship the Lord your God and serve him only.""

-Lastly in this story, it says that "the devil left him, until an opportune time.
-Who was this devil?
+Lastly, it says that "the Devil left him, until an opportune time.
+Who was this Devil?
 We shall see..

 And that's the story.
-But putting it into perspective, we are told that he abided there forty days.
-There's that number forty.
-It tells us of the importance of this narrative.
-It puts it in the spiritual big leagues, so to speak.
-And it reminds us to look at it (despite its brevity) very carefully.
+But putting it into perspective, we are also told that he abided there forty days.
+There's the number forty.
+It tells us of the importance of this narrative - puts it in the spiritual big leagues, so to speak, because forty signifies "the duration of temptations," [AC 730] and reminds us to look at this story (despite its brevity) very carefully.